johnmidgley/opencola-alpha/README.md

 - On Mac, click the ZeroTier icon in your menu bar, "Open Control Panel", and enter the network id in the box beside "Join Network" at the bottom.
 - On iOS, open the app, click + at the top right, Accept the terms and then enter the NetworkId

-Other OSs we haven't tried yet, but the process should be similar.
+Other OSs we haven't tried yet, but the process will be similar.

 Once your devices have been added, return to the network and scroll to the "Members" section and check the "Auth?" box beside the addresses you've added.